FIWARE/tutorials.Time-Series-Data/README.md

 ### Checking Subscriptions for QuantumLeap

-Before anything, check the subscriptions you created in steps :one: and :two: are working (i.e., at least one notification for each was sent).
+Before anything, check the subscriptions you created in steps 1️⃣ and 2️⃣ are working (i.e., at least one notification for each was sent).

-#### :three: Request:
+#### 3️⃣ Request:

 ```console
 curl -X GET \